• Home |

 Ruger Security 9

-Yes, it’s a great everyday carry gun.
-Ruger produces high-quality firearms similar to Colt and Sig Sauer's single-action semi-auto striker-fired handguns, but this firearm is more affordable.
+It’s a great everyday carry gun.
+Ruger produces high-quality firearms similar to Colt and SIG Sauer's single-action semi-auto striker-fired handguns, but the Security-9 is more affordable.

 What’s the difference between Hornady Critical Defense and Critical Duty?